mutantstandard/orxporter/README.md

 - A [custom declarative language](docs/dzuk/orx.md) for defining your emoji semantics and metadata.
 - Color remapping that automates the production of color-modifiable emoji.
-- The ability to export emoji both as shortcode-named files (ie. 'ice_cream') and unicode codepoint-named files (ie. '1f368')
+- The ability to export emoji both as shortcode-named files (ie. 'ice_cream') and unicode codepoint-named files (ie. '1f368') simultaneously.
 - Supports multiple SVG renderers (resvg, Inkscape and ImageMagick)
 - Powerful output options including filtering, custom export directory structures and filename modifications.
 - Optional cache system so you can save a lot of time on repeat exports.